FAST AND FREE SHIPPING OVER $50

 Paperwork.
 It's not something most people look forward to.
 Can't miss that it has the word "work" right in the name.
-But it can be a lot more interesting (and literally rewarding) if that paperwork leads to getting some of your hard-earned money back from taxes and in your pocket where it belongs.
+But it can be a lot more interesting (and literally rewarding) if that paperwork leads to getting some of your hard-earned money back in your pocket where it belongs.

 (In other words, your FSA might "owe you one."
 We all like when that happens.)